arunsahu16/React_Native_MovieApp/README.md

 ### Environment Variables:
 - Create a .env file in the root directory with the following content: env
-  API_KEY=a677e6e2
+  API_KEY =

-- Ensure to replace a677e6e2 with your actual OMDB API key.
+- Ensure to add your actual OMDB API key.

 ## 3. Screenshots